christian-draeger/pact-example/README.md

 Both of the applications (producer and consumer) are testing there-self.
 The Consumer-Apps dependencies (having the Producer-App available, a working internet connection and getting a suitable response) can be detached by mocking (e.g. WireMock) to run locally and independent.
 Great!!! so far so good.
+We want go a step further and decouple the release cycles of our microservices.

 ##### But how to make sure the Producers (supplier) response is in a Suitable format for the Consumer?

-In a good relationship we know what to expact from each other and so should our services do.
+In a good relationship we know what to expect from each other and so should our services do.

 ## Let's make a _Pact_